siddacious/cortex-m-quickstart/README.md

 # Presenting: bryan's fork for the Dojo Five practical challenge
+>Note: This got a whole lot easier when I was smart enough to include 'rust' in my search for answers.
+The embedded rust book this comes from was _invaluable_

 As you can see, this is a fork of the example project referenced in the [the embedded Rust book][book].
 I followed the instructions therein to complete this challenge:

 For the sake of completeness I'll summarize the bare-minimum steps needed to compile and run the example code on OSX